 6. Data Conversion

-It converts serial data to parallel data and vice versa, as well as converting digital data to analog signals and vice versa, and ensures the format is compatible with the receiving device.
+It translates serial data to parallel data and vice versa, and digital data to analog signals and vice versa, and translates the format to the receiving device.

 7. Status Reporting

-The interface reports the current status of the peripheral device to the processor.
+The interface tells the processor the status of the peripheral device.

-There are various types of input-output interfaces used in computer architecture.
-These can be broadly categorized into:
+There are different kinds of input-output interfaces used in computer architecture.
+They can be classified into two broad categories:

 2. Interrupt-Driven I/O